Requirements for an Architectural License

 (Vermont allows nine years of qualified experience working for licensed, experienced architects as an alternative to the above two requirements.)

-• Successful completion of the nationally administered NCARB examination.
+• Successful completion of the nationally administered NCARB series of examinations.

 • Continuing Education.
 In Vermont, as in most other states, architects are required to maintain and update their professional knowledge.
 24 hours of approved education in specified topics is required every two years.
 AIA membership requires 18 hours of continuing education annually, 12 of which must be in Life Safety topics.